 In Rosmersholm (1886), Rebecca West can find integrity only in death.
-Her love for Rosmer leads them both to throw them-
+Her love for Rosmer leads them both to throw themselves from the bridge across the mill-race.

-The Collected Works of Henrik Ibsen, v.
-12, ed. by William Archer (New York, 1909-12). selves from the bridge across the mill-race.
 Here we observe the beginnings of the mysticism which became dominant in Ibsen's final period.
 The mother-wife of Peer Gynt reappears.
 But she has none of Solveig's holy innocence; she too is trying to save herself by her will.
 She is no longer Nora, the child-wife grown up and going blithely into the world.
 She is embittered, driven by sex.
-Rebecca says that she came to Rosmersholm deliberately to get what she could get out of it: "I knew no scruples-I stood in awe of no human tie."
+Rebecca says that she came to Rosmersholm deliberately to get what she could get out of it: "I knew no scruples - I stood in awe of no human tie."
 She broke up Rosmer's home and his wife killed herself.
-She wanted him to be "a free man, both in circumstances-and in spirit."
+She wanted him to be "a free man, both in circumstances - and in spirit."
 But when this is accomplished, she finds that her "will is crippled."
 Her love has become "self-denying," and the two lovers follow the wife to their doom.